kyhau/docker-notebook/docker-configurations.md

 1. A virtual machine relies on some type of **hypervisor** that is responsible for translating calls from applications to the underlying hardware: storage, CPU, and memory requests.

+1. Which of the following items need to be considered before installing Docker Enterprise?

+    1. Docker Engine, DTR, and UCP version compatibility
+    1. Disk space
+    1. Time Synchronisation
+    1. Network ports

+1. Which of the following is how to configure the Docker daemon to start on boot?
+(Select 2)

+    1. Use upstart for Ubuntu 14.10 and below
+    1. Use systemd for most current Linux distributions (RHEL, CentOS, Fedora, Ubuntu 16.04 and higher)